 Tips for the care and storage of gymnastic tape:

-- Wash in a warm soapy solution, the water temperature is not higher than 30 ° C.
+- Wash it in a warm soapy solution, making sure the water temperature isn’t higher than 30 degrees Celsius.

 - Use shampoo for washing.

-- Before the performance, treat the tape with an anti-static agent, and it will not stick to the costume of the performance.
+- Before a performance, treat the tape with an anti-static agent, so it won’t stick to the costume.

 Rhythmic gymnastics rope

-The jumping rope is the first apparatus in rhythmic gymnastics, from which the training of female athletes begins.
+The jumping rope is the first apparatus in rhythmic gymnastics that female athletes will learn to use.

 A 2.5-meter long rope made of cotton or polyester is suitable for toddlers and young gymnasts.
-It is light, well-flying, soft, not hurting the legs when it falls.
+This material is light, well-flying and soft, and it won’t hurt the legs when it falls.

-For experienced gymnasts, a 3-meter-long nylon rope is recommended.
+For experienced gymnasts, a 3-meter nylon rope is recommended.

-It is heavy, dense, retaining in shape during flight and not changing the trajectory of the throw.
+This type of rope is heavy and dense.
+It’ll retain its shape during flight and won’t change the trajectory of the throw.

 Tips for the care and storage of gymnastic rope:

-- Wipe sweat on a rope immediately after training with a dry cloth.
+- Wipe sweat off a rope immediately after training, with a dry cloth.

 Rhythmic gymnastics ball

-The gymnastic balls are manufactured using high-quality rubber or rubber alloy.
+These gymnastic balls are manufactured via high-quality rubber or rubber alloy.

-On the balls of the Sasaki trademark, an additional coat is applied that gives grip to the arm, which makes it easier for the gymnast to roll, catch, and do figure eight.
+On the balls of the Sasaki trademark, an additional coat is applied that gives an extra grip to the arm, which makes it easier for the gymnast to roll, catch and do a figure eight.

 The standard gymnastic ball

-The standard ball has a diameter of 18.5 cm and a weight of 400 g and is recommended for athletes from 10 years.
+The standard ball has a diameter of 18.5 centimeters and a weight of 400 grams, and is recommended for athletes from 10 years old and up.

-For the younger gymnasts and girls below 130 cm tall, choose a 15 cm ball.
-Before buying, let the athlete in the store pick up the ball and test it.
+For younger gymnasts and girls below 130 centimeters tall, choose a 15-centimeter ball.
+Before buying it, let the athlete pick up the ball and test it in the store.

-On the market, the balls are presented in a diverse color palette, you can choose one which suits your gymnastics leotards.
+On the market, the balls are presented in a diverse color palette, so you can choose one that suits your gymnastics leotards.

 Best Rhythmic Gymnastics balls

-Tips for the care and storage of gymnastic ball:
+Tips for the care and storage of gymnastic balls:

-- For pumping balls from brand Sasaki, use a pump of the same brand.
+- For pumping up balls from the Sasaki brand, use a pump of the same brand.

-- When inflating the ball, moisten the pump needle with water.
+- When inflating a ball, moisten the pump needle with water.

-- Store only in the case or a special cover.
+- Store each ball only in the case or a special cover.

-- Protect from direct sunlight as temperature changes are not good for rubber.
+- Protect balls from direct sunlight, as temperature changes are not good for rubber.

 Rhythmic gymnastics hoops

-During classes and performances, it is not subjected to deformation as it is difficult to be bend and break.
+During classes and performances, they aren’t subjected to deformation, as it’s difficult to bend and break them.

-The official weight of the rhythmic gymnastics hoop is 300 g.
+The official weight of a rhythmic gymnastics hoop is 300 grams.

-Buy a white hoop, and you will be able to change the color.
-To do this, use colored ribbons with a sticky layer or acrylic paints.
+Buy a white hoop, and you’ll be able to change the color.
+To do this, use colored ribbons with a sticky layer, or acrylic paints.

-In the following table, you will know how to choose the right hoop for rhythmic gymnastics according to the age and tall of the gymnast:
+In the following table, you’ll learn how to choose the right hoop for rhythmic gymnastics, according to the age and height of the gymnast:

 |Hoop size||Age of gymnast||Gymnastics Growth|